Ready to say goodbye to student loan debt for good? Learn More

 The Fair Credit Reporting Act (FCRA) is the federal law regulating credit reports.
 The FCRA has several time limits for how long a derogatory mark can remain on your credit report.

-The time line is tied to the debt itself, not to the creditor or debt collector.
+The timeline is tied to the type of debt, not to the creditor or debt collector.
 This is helpful to know because creditors like credit card companies, student loan companies, mortgage companies, and other personal lenders often charge-off delinquent accounts to collection agencies.

 Are there "special credit reports" where all items can stay on the report forever?